What kind of activities can your family do together?

 Just divvy up the alphabet among members of your family and let everyone do what he or she does best.
 When they’re done, you’ll have a bona fide family alphabet book.

-By the way, here are those books once again.
+By the way, here are some helpful books.